prange/htfdi/README.md

 ## I have a collection-ish type (like a List, or maybe a Stream), and i want to collect the information in it into some other object
 _foldLeft_ to the rescue (or _foldRight_).
 You might know "reduce" from jQuery, or "collect" from Java 8 Streams (shiver).
 It solves the same problem, without introducing new problems.
+The signature of _foldLeft_ is `B foldLeft(F2<B,A,A> accumulator, B init)`.
+WTF is that monster called "accumulator" in there you ask?
+Its a function that takes two argument.
+In Java 8 lingo its "BiFunction" (shiver).
+The task of the accumulator is first to take your init value and the first leftmost element in your collection, and return a new object og the same class as your init object.
+Then it takes _that_ object, and the next object in your collection, and returns yet another object, until the collection is exhausted.
+The last object you return is now returned from _foldLeft_.
+You can use foldLeft to produce any new object you want, based on the contents of the collection.
+It doesn't _have_ to be a collection of course.
+Any object with _foldLeft_ can be transformed into a new object of a different class based on its contents.
+Or "contents".

+Exameple:

+## I am about to throw an exception, but i get yelled at.
+I want an alternative
+Here you have several